 Studying during COVID-19 Restrictions

 This course prepares you to work in the baking industry as a qualified Baker.
+Working as a baker can be physically challenging and may require that you work early morning shifts.

 After graduating, you might like to undertake further study in the FBP40217 Certificate IV in Baking.